 f) the right to transfer the data we hold on you to another party.
 This is also known as ‘portability’;

 g) the right to object to the inclusion of any information;

 h) the right to regulate any automated decision-making and profiling of personal data.

 In addition to the above rights, you also have the unrestricted right to withdraw consent, that you have previously provided, to our processing of your data at any time.
 Withdrawing your consent means that we will stop processing the data that you had previously given us consent to use.
 There will be no consequences for withdrawing your consent.
 However, in some cases, we may continue to use the data where so permitted by having a legitimate reason for doing so.

 If you wish to exercise any of the rights explained above, please contact our appointed person who will handle issues in relation to data protection activities.

 If you think your data rights have been breached, you are able to raise a complaint with the Office of the Data Protection Commissioner.
 You can contact the ODPC at Data Protection Commissioner, Canal House, Station Road, Portarlington, R32 AP23, Co.
 Laois or by telephone on +353 57 8684800 or +353 (0)761 104 800 or Lo Call 1890 252 231 or email [email protected].

 N. DATA PROTECTION COMPLIANCE

-Our appointed person in respect of our data protection activities is the Operations Manager:
+Our appointed person in respect of our data protection activities is the Security Officer:

-The Operations Manager shall notify other Compliance Team members of any requests or issues in relation to data protection activities and together, the team will determine the appropriate course of action.
+The Security Officer shall notify other Compliance Team members of any requests or issues in relation to data protection activities and together, the team will determine the appropriate course of action.